djamespeabody/social-identity-lab-website/content/authors/berkeley_k/_index.md

 <h3>Research Interests</h3>
 My work focuses on organizational leadership, group identification, and self and social categorization.
 I aim to work with local government and teach at the local community college.
 I hope to create positive and lasting changes within the local Eureka community.

-<h3>Recent Work</h3>
-Kijsriopas, B., Syfers, L., Gaffney, A. M., & Rast D. E., III.
+<h3>Recent Work</h3><p style="margin-left: 60px; text-indent: -60px;"Kijsriopas, B., Syfers, L., Gaffney, A. M., & Rast D. E., III.
 (2017, September).
-Leadership under uncertainty: A leadership evaluating <i>officer trust and support for departmental leadership.</i> <i>Poster session presented at the annual meeting of the Society for Police and Criminal Psychology, San Diego, CA.</i>
+Leadership under uncertainty: A leadership evaluating officer trust and support for departmental leadership.<i>Poster session presented at the annual meeting of the Society for Police and Criminal Psychology, San Diego, CA.</i></p>